mylux/godi/README.md

 In the example above, the function return type identifies the interface that will be implemented.
 If godi has a function that can construct the implementation, it does not have to know what is the underlying type.
 It will simply run the function.

 ### Parametrized Factory
-If your factory fucntion has parameters, they can be automatically constructed too, as long as you have already wired them before.
+If your factory function has parameters, they can be automatically constructed too, as long as you have already wired them before.
 See the example below:

 ```go
 import "github.com/mylux/godi/container"